btf-org/flank-docs/docs/comparisons/all-comparisons.md

 ### Rails & SSRs

-Rails and other SSRs (Django, ASP.NET) are used to build websites, like Flank.
+Flank and Rails (and other SSRs like Django and ASP.NET) are both used to build websites.

 Rails is a great framework for a **web developer** to build a **completely custom** website **from the ground up**.